sleeplesseditor/QuizComponent/README.md

 # Quiz Section

 A multiple choice section for a quiz on biology.
+Currently a WIP project, due to issues with accessing nested JSON data.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).